LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 ![Switch controller](/privatebebo/img/Switch_Controller.jpg)

-The Switch controller is similar to the Xbox and PlayStation controllers but can also be split into two controllers that have similar but limited layouts.
+The Switch controller is similar to the Xbox and PlayStation controllers but can also be split into two controllers that have a similar but limited layout.
 Menu navigation controls of the Switch controller
 - **B**: enter, select, confirm
 - **A**: back, cancel